 Things are getting better for BTC transactions

 Compared to December 2017, when the number of unconfirmed Bitcoin transactions was blown out of proportion, crypto enthusiasts do not have to deal with tedious delays anymore.
 While the actual number of Bitcoin keeps increasing, the network itself is less clogged with the relatively low number of unconfirmed transactions.
-In fact, last peak on the Bitcoin network was recorded on Oct.
-5 with a total of 26k pending payments hovering in the mempool (mostly due to rather low fees).
+In 2018 the peak on the Bitcoin network was recorded on Dec.
+8 with a total of 133k pending payments hovering in the mempool.

 Notably, the decrease in strain on the network coincided with the release of Bitcoin Core 0.17.0.
 However, the update is not related to the issue of unconfirmed BTC transactions despite the actual announcement mentioning certain changes pertaining to transaction handling.

 The launch of LN conveniently coincided with a sharp drop in transaction fees (almost 50 percent), but there is not enough data to determine the exact effect of LN.
 Most likely, the aforementioned drop in fees was caused by the dramatic crypto rout that started in January.
-As of Nov.
-18, the total capacity of LN is worth more than $1.64 bln with 4,073 nodes currently running on LN.
+As of Jul.
+19, the capacity of LN is worth more than 902 BTC with 9,149 nodes currently running on LN.

 SegWit (segregated witness) posed as a solution for unclogging the Bitcoin network.
 It’s a software fork that catered to the needs of Bitcoin enthusiasts who wanted a bigger blocksize.
+Together with the block size of SegWit allowed to significantly increase network bandwidth.
 The technology has been already adopted by major cryptocurrency exchanges such as Coinbase and Bitfinex.
 Nevertheless, SegWit still accounts for only 0.1 percent of all Bitcoin transactions.